top of page

 Therefore, it's crucial to consider how your job description might affect your ANZSCO classification and your points for work experience before accepting any new position.
 For example, as a 'Critical Care Nurse,' you can claim a significant amount of points for several years of experience.
 However, shifting to a management-oriented role might negatively affect your points if your managerial experience is considerably less.

-When you go for your skill assessment with ANMAC (Australian Nursing & Midwifery Accreditation Council), keep in mind that your work reference will also significantly affect your occupation classification.
+When you go to apply for your skill assessment with ANMAC (Australian Nursing & Midwifery Accreditation Council), keep in mind that your work reference will also significantly affect your occupation classification.
 Ensure that your reference accurately represents your role, duties, and years of experience to claim the maximum points for your visa application.

 Disclaimer: This blog post contains general advice and may not be suited to every individual's circumstances.
 Always seek professional advice tailored to your unique situation.